banner image

 • Investigation and Verification: Investigate and verify client information, including family composition, income, past employment, and the status of children, ensuring all details concerning financial and other resources, as well as legally and socially responsible relatives, are accurate.

 • Family Relationship Assessments: Evaluate the dynamics within client families, identifying strengths, weaknesses, and problem areas.
-Assists clients in recognizing their needs for services and provides guidance and counseling to help develop suitable service plans, such as plans for independent living.
+Assist clients in recognizing their needs for services and provides guidance and counseling to help develop suitable service plans, such as plans for independent living.

-• Community and Personal Contact: Reaches out to a client’s employers, relatives, friends, hospitals, schools, and other public and private entities through field visits, mail, or telephone as necessary to gather or relay information pertinent to the client’s situation.
+• Community and Personal Contact: Reach out to a client’s employers, relatives, friends, hospitals, schools, and other public and private entities through field visits, mail, or telephone as necessary to gather or relay information pertinent to the client’s situation.

 • Team Collaboration: Participates as a member of an interdisciplinary team, sharing information, evaluating case progress, and planning future interventions during team meetings.